predixdesignsystem/px-percent-circle/README.md

 ## Overview

-px-percent-circle is a Predix UI component that provides a very simple donut chart style visualization.
+Px-percent-circle is a Predix UI component that provides a very simple donut chart style visualization.
 Given a value and a maximum value, the donut fills from the vertical position clockwise around the donut.

 ## Usage